MicrosoftDocs/azure-ai-docs/articles/search/search-how-to-semantic-chunking.md

 ```

 ## Verify results

 You can query your search index after processing concludes to test your solution.

 To check the results, run a query against the index.
 Use [Search Explorer](search-explorer.md) as a search client, or any tool that sends HTTP requests.
 The following query selects fields that contain the output of markdown section nonvector content and its vector.

+For Search Explorer, you can copy just the JSON and paste it into the JSON view for query execution.

 ```http
 POST /indexes/[index name]/docs/search?api-version=[api-version]